camunda/camunda-docs-manual/site/src/documents/api-references/rest/history/get-activity-instance-query-count.html.md

   <tr>
     <td>400</td>
     <td>application/json</td>
-    <td>Returned if some of the query parameters are invalid, for example if a `sortOrder` parameter is supplied, but no `sortBy`.
+    <td>Returned if some of the query parameters are invalid.
 See the <a href="/api-references/rest/#!/overview/introduction">Introduction</a> for the error response format.</td>
   </tr>
 </table>